 Three months later and my homemade Easy Mini Peanut Butter Cups recipe is still one of the most visited recipes on the blog.
 So, while everyone is trying to limit sweets this month because they over did it during the holidays, I figured that making another version of the most popular recipe might get you all making sweet things again.
 Even though these are pretty healthy for a small sweet!

-These homemade Sea Salt Almond Butter Cups are just like my peanut butter cups but I have used almond butter and honey and topped them with sea salt.
+These homemade Dark Chocolate Sea Salt Almond Butter Cups are just like my peanut butter cups but I have used almond butter and honey and topped them with sea salt.
 With only 7 ingredients, they are a healthier option for when your sweet tooth strikes.
-I made these with milk chocolate, but I debated using dark chocolate.
+I made these with dark chocolate, but you could also use milk chocolate.
 They would be really good either way, so you can use whatever you have on hand.
-One of my favorite things about this kind of recipe is that these are a small candy, and I can sometimes eat just one of them... sometimes.
+One of my favorite things about this kind of recipe is that these are a candy that will last for weeks in the fridge or freezer.
 But, if you're trying to cut back on sweets or loose a few pounds because you had a couple too many servings of your favorite holiday dish - yes, I've been there - then something like this is exactly what I need.
 As I still need a sweet fix, but if it's smaller and totally worth it then I don't feel like I'm missing out.
-Find the recipe for these Sea Salt Almond Butter Cups below.
+Find the recipe for these Dark Chocolate Sea Salt Almond Butter Cups below.

-510 grams (18 ounces) organic milk chocolate, finely chopped
+510 grams (18 ounces) organic dark chocolate, finely chopped

 142 grams (1 cup) organic powdered sugar, sifted

 1/2 stick (57 grams) organic salted butter, softened

 Coarse sea salt, for topping

 Using a double boiler, add all of the chocolate.